 Black Mountain is also rockin’ with activities, including annual arts and crafts festivals (Old Depot Art by the Tracks, Sourwood Festival), garden shows, concerts, art exhibits, and an annual Christmas parade.
 Enjoy a leisurely walk around Lake Tomahawk, a round of golf at the Black Mountain 18-hole golf course (featuring the longest par 6 in the nation), or a mountain hike (guided hikes of the area are offered by the Swannanoa Valley Museum).

-Incorporated on March 4, 1893, Black Mountain celebrates its 125th anniversary this year (photos provided by Swannanoa Valley Museum).
+Incorporated on March 4, 1893, Black Mountain celebrated its 125th anniversary in 2018 (photos provided by Swannanoa Valley Museum).

 Thanks for visiting Black Mountain!